Catacrockers/WikiTocha/programming_tools/programming_tools.md

 [Cookiecutter](https://github.com/audreyr/cookiecutter) is a command line application that generates projects from project templates.

 It is very useful for teams, for generating the same folder structure, default files, licence for the projects.

+A sample for using cookiecutter can be found in [catacrokers/cookiecutter-usage-template](https://github.com/Catacrockers/cookiecutter-usage-template)